 Under the National Immunisation Program, Aboriginal children in South Australia are also recommended to receive the following additional vaccines:

 For more information on additional vaccines, see the Childhood Immunisation Program: Frequently asked questions.

-In addition to the vaccines recommended on the adolescent and adult schedule (PDF 72KB), Aboriginal adolescents and adults are recommended to receive the following:
+In addition to the vaccines recommended on the School Immunisation Program, Aboriginal adolescents and adults are recommended to receive the following: